 Video programming has been, and is expected to continue to be, our largest operating expense item.
 In recent years, the cable industry has experienced a rapid escalation in the cost of programming.
 We expect programming costs to continue to increase due to a variety of factors including amounts paid for broadcast station retransmission consent, annual increases imposed by programmers, including sports programmers, and the carriage of incremental programming, including new services and VOD programming.
 The inability to fully pass programming cost increases on to our customers has had, and is expected in the future to have, an adverse impact on our cash flow and operating margins associated with the video product.
 We have programming contracts that have expired and others that will expire at or before the end of 2018.
 There can be no assurance that these agreements will be renewed on favorable or comparable terms.
 In addition, a number of programmers have begun to sell their services through alternative distribution channels, including IP-based platforms, which are less secure than our own video distribution platforms.
 There is growing evidence that these less secure video distribution platforms are leading to video product theft via password sharing among consumers.
 Password sharing may drive down the number of customers who pay for certain programming, putting programmer revenues at risk, and which in turn may cause certain programmers to seek even higher programming fees from us.
 To the extent that we are unable to reach agreement with certain programmers on terms that we believe are reasonable, we have been, and may be in the future, forced to remove such programming channels from our line-up, which may result in a loss of customers.
 Our failure to carry programming that is attractive to our customers could adversely impact our customer levels, operations and financial results.
-In addition, if our Internet customers are unable to access desirable content online because content providers block or limit access by our customers as a class, our ability to gain and retain customers, especially Internet customers, may be negatively impacted.
+In addition, if our Internet customers, especially Internet customers, may be negatively impacted.